Harry Ackerman: Honors

 Ackerman won two Emmy Awards for his work and was the first producer ever honored by the Pacific Pioneer Broadcasters at that organization's 1974 luncheon.
 He was also the national president of the Academy of Television Arts & Sciences for two terms; and in recognition of his many contributions to the entertainment industry during his career, a star dedicated to him was installed in 1985 on the Hollywood Walk of Fame at 6661 Hollywood Boulevard.

 Personal life and legacy

 Ackerman was married twice.
 His second marriage, to actress Elinor Donahue, who was 25 years younger, was in 1962 at the Court of Liberty.
 He was the adoptive father of her son from her first marriage (to Richard Smith), and he and Donahue had three sons together.

-Ackerman in 1991 died of “pulmonary failure” at age 78 at St. Joseph Medical Center in Burbank, California.
-He is buried in the Garden of Heritage at Forest Lawn Hollywood Hills.
+In 1991, Ackerman died of "pulmonary failure" at age 78 at St. Joseph Medical Center in Burbank, California.
+He is buried in the Garden of Heritage at Forest Lawn Memorial Park in Hollywood Hills.

-Three years later, as a memorial to her husband and to serve as an important resource for research on the history of American television, Elinor Donahue donated The Harry Ackerman Collection of personal papers to the Rauner Library at Dartmouth College.
-Ackerman was an alumnus of Dartmouth, having graduated from the college in 1935.
+Three years later, as a memorial to her husband and to serve as an important resource for research on the history of American television, Elinor Donahue donated the Harry Ackerman Collection of personal papers to the Rauner Library at Dartmouth College.
+Ackerman was an alumnus of Dartmouth, class of 1935.